-Expenses and the cost of living in Taipei
+Expenses and the cost of living in Taiwan

 Taiwan on a budget

 If you’re looking to save some money, or prefer to spend your money traveling, then this is for you.
-The starting salary in Taiwan is a bit lower than you likely make back home, but with a lower cost of living it is definitely enough to get by on – as long as you use your salary wisely.
+The starting salary in Taiwan is a bit lower than you likely make back home, but with a relatively lower cost of living it is definitely enough to get by on – as long as you spend your cash wisely.

 Food and Drinks: